Close Alert Banner

 • L - let someone know.

-• friend to play with at recess who can be an ally for them;
+• have a friend to play with at recess who can be an ally for them;

 • tell an adult at school (teacher, supervisor on duty, principal, or another adult they trust).